Snapsheet raises $12 million to save you time after a car accident

 Snapsheet makes money by charging for each estimate they provide.
 They’ve been hiring former appraisers to inspect the photos submitted via the app from home.

-Pryzbyl says they will be using the funding to improve their machine learning capabilities.
+Przybyl says they will be using the funding to improve their machine learning capabilities.
 They’ll also be expanding internationally.

 And while they’ve raised a lot of capital, they’re “not planning on an IPO,” he said.
-At the moment, Pryzbyl is “not sure what our exit plans would be.”
+At the moment, Przybyl is “not sure what our exit plans would be.”

 Featured Image: Andrew Bret Wallis/DigitalVision/Getty Images